9 growth marketing tools actually worth using in 2026 (and how)

 1) Graphite AEO Platform: the new distribution wedge

-Why it matters: Distribution is shifting into AI results.
-If you’re not cited where buyers ask questions, you simply don’t exist.
+Why it matters: Distribution is shifting into AI-native environments.
+If you aren’t cited in the answers where buyers ask questions, you’re invisible.
+Early movers will enjoy multi-year compounding advantages.

 2) Roadway AI: attribution and AI that actually drives revenue outcomes